 Mission

-The primary educational goal of the Ph.D. in Public Health is to rigorously prepare public health professionals, scholars, and research scientists who will be needed in a wide variety of settings to meet the health challenges of the 21st century.
-The Ph.D. will prepare you for positions as faculty researchers at academic institutions, federal and state health departments, research institutes, private sector business and industry, and national and international organizations.
-Options for focused work in public health are many, although the Ph.D. offered at UConn is particularly strong in three areas:
+The primary educational goal of the Ph.D. in Public Health is to rigorously prepare public health professionals, scholars, and research scientists to meet the health challenges of the 21st century across a wide variety of settings.
+Our Ph.D. will prepare you for positions as faculty researchers at academic institutions, federal and state health departments, research institutes, private sector business and industry, and national and international organizations.
+There are many specialties in the public health field.

 Curriculum